SuBhAm6G/SuBhAm6G/README.md

 ---

 <h2 align="center">🌟 About Me</h2>
 <p align="center">I’m on an exciting journey to master programming and create meaningful projects.
-Whether it's delving deep into pointers and dynamic arrays, exploring the applications of UV spectroscopy, or crafting interactive games, I love learning by doing!</p>
+Whether it's delving deep into pointers and dynamic arrays, crafting interactive games, I love learning by doing!</p>

 ---